 Another important aspect of work-life balance is the amount of time a person spends at work.
 Evidence suggests that long work hours may impair personal health, jeopardize safety and increase stress.
-People in Portugal work 1 711 hours a year, less than the OECD average of 1 765 hours.
+People in Portugal work 1 691 hours a year, less than the OECD average of 1 765 hours.
 Another key measure, however, is how many people work very long hours.
 The share of employees working more than 50 hours per week is not very large across OECD countries.
-In Portugal, almost 9% of employees work very long hours, in line with the OECD average.
-Overall, men spend more hours in paid work: in Portugal 12% of men work very long hours, compared with 5% for women.
+In Portugal, about 9% of employees work very long hours, in line with the OECD average.
+Overall, men spend more hours in paid work: in Portugal 13% of men work very long hours, compared with 6% for women.

 Better Policies for Better Lives

 Portuguese families need further childcare support

 For over a generation of families, fertility rates in Portugal have been falling.
-Today, only one other OECD country has a lower fertility rate (Korea).
+Today, only four other OECD countries have a lower fertility rate.
 Sustainable fertility is important to ensure aging populations don’t threaten Portugal’s welfare systems and future productivity.